FactorySimPy/FactorySimPy/docs/index.md

 ├── Edge(Base Class for components that transfer items from one node to another)
-    ├── Conveyor  #transfers items in a sequence from node to another and order is preserved ├── Fleet      # Fleet of human operstor, warehouse robots or transport vehicles ├── Buffer     # Queue of items waiting to be accepted by the next node in a model
+    ├── Conveyor  #transfers items in a sequence from node to another and order is preserved ├── Fleet      # Fleet of human operator, warehouse robots or transport vehicles ├── Buffer     # Queue of items waiting to be accepted by the next node in a model